 At our school, we recognise the importance of reading as an essential life skill, that provides access to the experiences of people from different cultures and times.
-Children must acquire good reading skills to access the information that will support their development in all curriculum areas and to be able to flourish in their learning.
+Children must acquire good reading skills in order to access the information that will support their development in all curriculum areas.